MatthewPageUK/laravel-bitty-enums/README.md

 To use your own `enums` with this package they must :

 - Implement the `MatthewPageUK\BittyEnums\Contracts\BittyEnum` interface.
-- Return type must be `int`
+- Return type `int`
-- Values must be a power of 2 starting from 1 in order
+- Values be a power of 2 starting from 1 in order

-Invalid enums will throw an `InvalidEnumValueException`
+Invalid enums will throw an `BittyEnumException` when used with the container.

 ***There is a current limit of 16 cases (bits) per enum.
 This can be overiding in your config files.***

-Example of a `Colour` enum:
+### Example of a Colour enum:

 ```php
 use MatthewPageUK\BittyEnums\Contracts\BittyEnum;